ericrosenbrown/nlmap_spot/README.md

 There are cache options to save CLIP image features and textures + ViLD image features.
 This way, it is faster to run next time.
 You can just delete the cache if you make any changes.

+If you'd like to see where each of the bounding boxes are in the pointcloud, go to spot_utils, generate a pointcloud first, then you can run:

+`python pointcloud_classify_all.py`

+If you want to see the top k results for a query, then do:

 `python classify_top_k.py`

 This will find the top k crops for a sequence of strings across all images for both ViLD and CLIP and visualize them.